vdespa/postman-quick-reference-guide/docs/assertions.rst

     responseHTML = cheerio(pm.response.text());
     console.log(responseHTML.find('[name="_csrf"]').val());

-Cheerio is desinged for non-browser use and implements a subset of the jQuery functionality.
+Cheerio is designed for non-browser use and implements a subset of the jQuery functionality.
 Read more about it at https://github.com/cheeriojs/cheerio

 How to fix the error "ReferenceError: jsonData is not defined"?